Diving instructor: Recreational diving instructors

+ISO publishes standards for recreational diving instructors, specifying minimum required experience and competency of scuba instructors, and relevant requirements for safety practices for recreational scuba diving service providers.
+ISO 24802-1:2014 Recreational diving services – Requirements for the training of scuba instructors – Part 1: Level 1, and ISO 24802-2:2014 Recreational diving services – Requirements for the training of scuba instructors – Part 2: Level 2 refer to the competence required of a recreational scuba instructor and specify the associated evaluation criteria.
+The ISO standards recognise two levels of instructor.
+Individual training agencies may list as many as 20 levels and specialties of instructor, each requiring further training and certification, which provides employment for instructor trainers and revenue for the agency.

+Most training agencies will only issue certificates through instructors who are currently registered with that agency, which is subject to payment of an annual fee.
+In some parts of the world a diving instructor is required to pass an annual fitness to dive medical examination by a registered diving medical examiner, as they ma be required to assist or rescue a learner in their care.

 Master Instructor

 A Master Instructor is a certificate given in recognition of a minimum level of experience in training divers after certification as a Diving Instructor, issued by PADI and SSI.

 PADI requires a minimum level of experience in a range of instruction activities, attendance at three or more instructor development seminars, a record of adherence to the official PADI training systems, support of the PADI organisation, and a quality assurance record which has been clean for at least six months.
 It is a prerequisite for application for course director.

 The SSI rating of Master Instructor is issued in recognition of meeting the required level of experience in training and assessment of recreational scuba divers to SSI standards.
 No additional training is required.
 It is a required milestone before application for membership of the SSI Product Review Committee and for admission to an Instructor Trainer program.

+Technical diving instructors

+Technical diving instructors are recreational diving instructors rated to train recreational divers in technical diving programmes.
+Exactly which specialties are considered technical diving is at the discretion of the training agency, as there is no legal distinction from recreational diving.
+Standards vary between certification organisations, but, like recreational specialties, the minimum requirement includes holding the certification for the specialties which they are licensed to teach.
+Required levels of experience may vary significantly.

+As an example, the minimum standard for a CMAS Normoxic Trimix Instructor is to hold a normoxic trimix diver qualification and teaching status as a CMAS Three Star Instructor, complete the CMAS Normoxic Trimix Instructor course and at least 12 normoxic trimix dives.